sraj50/plexus-challange/README.md

 ![water_overflow](/images/water-overflow-problem.png)

-Write a program that is able to calculate and illustrate how much liquid is in the j’th glass of the i’th row when K litres are poured into the top most glass.
+Write a program that is able to calculate and illustrate how much liquid is in the `jth` glass of the `ith` row when `k` litres are poured into the top most glass.

 # Environment Setup